thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 ## Review

-- What's the command for displaying the username of the active user?
+- What's the command for displaying the username of the current user?
 - What's the command for printing the current working directory?
 - What's a home directory?
 - What's the character that represents the home directory?